IEVS Applicant and Recipient Reports

 Recipient still does not respond,

-Discontinue with a proper 10 day Notice of Action citing the reason and regulation.
+Discontinue with a proper 10-day Notice of Action citing the reason and regulation.

-IEVS Applicant Reports at Recertification and Redetermination
+IEVS Applicant Reports at Reevaluation (RE)

 An AP18 transaction is sent to MEDS through the nightly batch process for: